-Two years into Youngstown State University’s Mechanical Engineering program, Aebischer decided that Engineering was not the career for him.
-At the same time he put his college education on hold, Special Tee Golf’s Boardman location was closing.
+Two years into his studies at YSU, Aebischer decided that engineering was not the career for him.
+At the same time, he put his college education on hold and Special Tee Golf’s Boardman location was closing.
 This was his chance to get back to what he was truly passionate about – working with his hands.

 Aebischer approached his parents with the idea of coming to work for them to see if he enjoyed fixing things on a much smaller scale.